 The Fort Wayne Electrical JATC serves and accepts applications from applicants living in one of the following counties: Adams, Allen, DeKalb, Huntington, LaGrange, Noble, Steuben, Wells and Whitley.

-C. Be at least a high school graduate, have a GED or have a two-year Associate Degree which must include successful completion of: one full credit of high school algebra with a passing grade of “C” or better or one post high school algebra class with a passing grade.
+b.
+Be at least a high school graduate, have a GED or have a two-year Associate Degree which must include successful completion of: one full credit of high school algebra with a passing grade or one post high school algebra class with a passing grade.

-G. Before being indentured, applicants selected from the pool of interviewed applicants must be at least 18 years of age.
+g.
+Before being indentured, applicants selected from the ranked list must be at least 18 years of age.

-J. Individuals who have worked a minimum of forty-five hundred (4500) hours as a Residential Wireman under an IBEW/NECA local Collective Bargaining Agreement (proper documentation required), do not need to meet the requirements of item (C).
+j.
+Individuals who have worked a minimum of forty-five hundred (4500) hours as a Residential Wireman under an IBEW/NECA local Collective Bargaining Agreement (proper documentation required), do not need to meet the requirements of item (b).

-K. Individuals who have completed at least three years of related instruction and 4500 hours of OJT as indentured apprentices in a properly registered electrical construction apprenticeship program not sponsored by IBEW/NECA (proper documentation required) do not need to meet the requirements of item (C).
+k.
+Individuals who have completed at least three years of related instruction and 4500 hours of OJT as indentured apprentices in a properly registered electrical construction apprenticeship program not sponsored by IBEW/NECA (proper documentation required) do not need to meet the requirements of item (b).

 The recruitment, selection, employment and training of apprentices during their apprenticeship, shall be without discrimination because of race, color, religion, national origin, sex or age - except the applicant must be at least 17 years of age to apply and 18 years of age at the time of Indenture.
 The JATC does not, and will not, discriminate against a qualified individual with a disability because of the disability of such individual.
 The sponsor will take affirmative action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required under applicable law and lawful regulations issued thereunder.